 She wasn’t afraid at all to get real close.
 We tried to look for the queen, but we couldn’t spot her.

 Ilog Maria is an odd little place that’s really known for the shop, except I guess for the people who have taken a proper tour there.
 There are lots of random animals around.
 This is a big hit with my animal loving kid, so we pet the dogs and said hello to the duck and bunnies.

 I just realized there were a lot of these rabbit enclosures around the farm.
 The caretaker said they all came from one pair given to the owners as a gift.
 All I could think of was if it was also possible to have rabbits spayed or neutered.

-Now that we’ve seen all the bees and animals, and I have an eco bag with lots of yummy smelling soaps, it was time to go home.
+Now that we’ve seen all the bees and animals, and I have an eco bag full of yummy smelling soaps, it was time to go home.

 Farm environments and farm animals are such big hits with children, they can even have a mini petting zoo, or let visitors feed the ducks and chickens already roaming around.
-Imagine if the place had tons of flowers everywhere, and there were staff available to show visitors around.
+Imagine if the place had tons of flowers everywhere (it’s a bee farm after all), and there were staff available to show visitors around.

 The very first time I visited Ilog Maria Honeybee Farm, the hidden road going there wasn’t even paved yet.
 Here’s hoping there are developments in store, and as with most good things in life, they just like to take it slow.

 Gourmet’s Cafe is along Km 52, Aguinaldo Highway, Silang, Cavite

 Please visit Ilog MariaHoneybee Farm‘s website for a downloadable map of their location